 You watch the news, and you put yourself in that situation.
-You hear that something bad has happened to your friend, and you begin to associate this same event with yourself.
+You hear that something terrible has happened to your friend, and you begin associating this same event with yourself.

-These thoughts may start as just small details, but over time, you will become occupied with these intrusions.
+These thoughts may start as minor details, but you will become occupied with these intrusions over time.

 2. You tend to become overprotective

 Once you start feeling anxious about losing the people you love, you become overprotective to the point that you can already be irrational.